-- "Ordinary" means that no additional effect will be assigned to the load case - "+Dead load" means that the weight of all structural elements, which is calculated automatically, will be assigned to the load case as an invisible load.
+- "Ordinary" means that no additional effect will be assigned to the load case - "+Structural Dead load" means that the weight of all structural elements, "+Soil Dead load" means the weight of soil, which is calculated automatically, will be assigned to the load case as an invisible load.
 So, a "Dead load"-type load case contains automatic dead-load and can contain further manually defined loads (e.g. "dead load" of the non-load-bearing (non-core) parts of a composite slab).

-Because "Dead load" type includes the dead load (calculated from the geometry and material) of all structural elements, define only one dead load type load case in one project.
-If you define more than one "Dead load" type load cases never group them in the same Load combination!
+Because "+ Structural Dead load" and "+Soil Dead load" type includes the dead load (calculated from the geometry and material) of all structural elements, define only one dead load type load case in one project.
+If you define more than one "+ Structural Dead load" and "+Soil Dead load" type load cases never group them in the same Load combination!